-Olivet Christian College provides morning and afternoon bus runs for children from Kangaroo Flat (via Lockwood, Harcourt), Strathfieldsaye (via Harcourt) and Maryborough (via Carisbrook, Newstead).
-These services are subsidised by the conveyance allowances where applicable (4.8km from the College and not living closer to a same type school.)
+Olivet Christian College provides morning and afternoon bus runs for children from Kangaroo Flat (via Lockwood, Harcourt), Strathfieldsaye (via Chewton) and Maryborough (via Carisbrook, Newstead) and these services may be subsidised by the conveyance allowances where applicable.

 Morning bus runs all start at 8am.

-Non-bus travelling students who wish to travel to and/or from school on any occasion must seek prior permission from the office by way of a written request in the diary, a phone call or an email from parents.
+Non-bus travelling students who wish to travel to and/or from school on any occasion must seek prior permission from the Principal by way of a written request in the diary from parents.

 Parents who are late to collect their children from the bus run will be liable for a charge at a rate that will compensate the driver for his extended hours.
-It is essential parents/guardians meet the children off the buses Buses are also used for College excursions during school hours.
+It is essential parents/guardians meet the children off the buses

+Buses are also used for College excursions during school hours.